 Filing an SR-1 Form

-An SR-1 form can be filled out in person at a DMV office, by mail, or online through the DMV website.
-The following information is required to fill out the form:
+You can submit an SR-1 form in person at your nearest DMV office, by mail, or online through the DMV website.
+You’ll need the following information handy when you fill out this form:

 - Your driver’s license